Hatsue Yuasa

-Hatsue Yuasa (湯浅 初枝 Yuasa Hatsue, (22 June 1902 – after 1943) was a Japanese operatic soprano.
+Hatsue Yuasa (湯浅 初枝, Yuasa Hatsue) was a Japanese operatic soprano.

 Life

 Born in the Prefecture of Tokyo, Yuasa was the daughter of the Marine officer Yuasa Takejirō who died at a young age (1871–1904) sowie der Sakae Yushisaki (1885–1923).
 After attending the Oberlyzeum in Tokyo, she studied singing at the Imperial Academy of Music in Tokyo from 1919 to 1923.
 Her teacher was the German-Norwegian musician Hanka Petzold.
 (1862-1937), former student of Liszt, acknowledged Wagner interpreter and wife of the journalist Bruno Petzold.
 From 1923 Yuasa continued her training with Ernst Grenzebach and Adolf Philipsen in Berlin.

 On 17 July 1926 Yuasa married the Berlin pianist Walther Carl Meiszner (real name: Meißner) whom she had met at her Berlin debut and who subsequently appeared as her piano accompanist.
 In 1929 the couple lived at Schloßstraße 53 in Charlottenburg; the marriage remained childless.
 Yuasa's husband died in 1931 at the age of 35.

 In Europe it was advertised that Yuasa was a soloist at the Imperial Opera in Tokyo.
 Between 1925 and 1943 she sang on European stages, mainly in Germany, Austria and Scandinavia.
 Yuasa often impersonated Madama Butterfly in the opera of the same name by Giacomo Puccini, for example in 1930 at the Lippischen Landestheater Detmold.
 In the same year she also sang Butterfly at the Salzburger Festspielhaus in a performance with the Mozarteum Orchestra Salzburg.
 In March 1936 she gave a guest performance in this role at the Hamburg State Opera.
 Yuasa also sang in concerts.
 On 8 March 1928, for example, she performed in Bergen with the symphony orchestra there.
 She sang four opera arias (including the Butterfly aria Un bel dì, vedremo) and six songs, four of which were compositions by her compatriot Kōsaku Yamada.
 In the same year she gave 24 concerts in England.